Yueshi culture: Characteristics

 Yueshi culture saw a relative decline of cultural development.
 Groups of settlements were dissolved and the highly developed pottery technology of the Shandong Longshan culture was lost.
 Yueshi style of ding-dou type vessels were also present in the Longshan culture, but many other vessel types of these cultures are different.
 The bronze finds of the Yueshi mostly consist of small, portable items.
 Bronze vessels are not found.
 Thus, the deterioration of Yueshi ceramics cannot be explained by the wider use of bronze.

 Yueshi culture could be compared to the contemporaneous Lower Xiajiadian culture in Liaoning, the Shuangtuozi culture of the Liaodong Peninsula, and the Dianjiangtai culture in Rongyang, Henan Province.

+Agriculture

+Yueshi culture shows a decline in the proportion of rice among the cultivated crops, in comparison with earlier cultures of the Lower Yellow River.
+Stone harvesting knives, in particular straight-blade lunate knives, are prominent in Yueshi culture.

 Identification with the Dongyi

 In the early 11th century BC, oracle bone inscriptions refer to campaigns by the late Shang king Di Yi against the Rénfāng (人方), a group occupying the area of southern Shandong and northern Jiangsu.
 Scholars often identify the Renfang with the Dongyi ("Eastern barbarians") mentioned in later Zhou dynasty documents, and thus many Chinese archaeologists apply the historical name "Dongyi" to the archaeological Yueshi culture.
 Other scholars, such as Fang Hui, consider this identification problematic because of the high frequency of migrations in prehistoric populations of the region.